yimyom/odroid-xu4-setup/README.md

 	1. in Kodi, go to **Settings**, **Addon settings**, **Install from repository**.
 In **Program add-ons**, look for **Advanced Mame Launcher** and install it.
 Follow the picture in the order:
 	![amlconf001](/images/amlconf001.png)

-	2. After it's installed, right-click on the add-ons logo and go to settings:
+	2. After it's installed, right-click on the add-ons logo and go to _Settings_:
 	![amlconf002](/images/amlconf002.png)

-	3. Change the pathis to the executable and data directories as shown on the picture:
+	3. Change the paths to the executable and the data directories as shown on the picture:
 	![amlconf003](/images/amlconf003.png)

 	4. Go back to Kodi's initial screen and look for the AML plugin, in general **Add-ons**, **Program Add-ons**, **Advanced Mame Launcher**.

-	5. Select any row, open the context menu with a right-click, select **Setup plugin**.
+	5. Select any row, open the context menu with a right-click and select **Setup plugin**.

 	6. And run a full setup and configuration of the plugin by choosing the _All in one step_ options in the context menu of the plugin:
 	![amlconf004](/images/amlconf004.png)